 In the first year, you will take introductory modules alongside students from a wide range of degree courses.
 In the second and third year modules, lectures are smaller - often with as few as 20 students.

-The School of Politics, Economics and Philosophy is located in Derwent College, on Campus West.
-Teaching on this course takes place at various locations across Campus West including Vanbrugh College, the Physics and Electronics Building and the newly opened Spring Lane Building.
+The School of Philosophy, Politics and Economics is located in Derwent College, on Campus West.
+Teaching on this course takes place at various locations across Campus West including Vanbrugh College, the Physics and Electronics Building and the Spring Lane Building.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.